Jain Diet: Can Eating Like A Monk Be Deemed Sustainable?

-Jainism is a very ancient Indian religion, with around 5 million followers.
+Jainism is one of the oldest religions in India, with around 5 million followers.
 It teaches a path to spiritual purity through disciplined nonviolence, or ahimsa, to all living creatures (2).

 Jainism originated in 7-5th century BCE in Eastern India, and is now considered an integral part of East Asian culture.
 It has close conceptual connections to Hinduism and Buddhism.
 Yet, Jainism remains an independent religion with its own rules and beliefs.

 Responsibility: Every human is responsible for his/her own actions.
 If you violate the rules of religion, the negative karma accumulates and prevents you from achieving Nirvana.

 Compassion: All conscious (five-sensed) living beings have eternal souls and all souls are equal because all are capable of achieving Moksha (Nirvana, transcendence from the cycle of birth and death).
 All should be regarded as having near equal worth, though human life is considered the highest form.

 God: The universe is eternal and governed by natural laws.
 There is no supreme being or creator god.
 There is only the pure soul of each living being: Consciousness, Knowledge, Perception and Happiness.

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!